OUR DISTINCTIVE ELEMENTS

 RHETORIC stage (9th- 12th grade): Students are taught to communicate their thoughts and beliefs clearly, eloquently, and persuasively.

 We desire to encourage children’s natural curiosities in life, art, literature and nature.
 We want our students to have a rich awareness of the beauty of God’s creation in all aspects of life.

 We seek to partner with parents in their God-given task to educate their children spiritually, academically, and physically.
 The collaborative learning model integrates challenging academics, student activities, and Christ-like character development.
-Students attend classes with paid professional tutors three days per week.
+Students attend community with paid professional tutors three days per week.
 Students spend alternate days at home where parents serve as teachers.
 Parents will conduct lesson plans as directed by the classroom tutor, creating a partnership between the community and the home to educate children in a way that will be most beneficial.